-First Generation (1982-1989)
+FIRST GENERATION (1982-1989)

-China either excluded ISDS entirely or restricted the availability of ISDS for disputes concerning the amount of compensation to be provided for expropriation. $^{[11]}$
+China either excluded ISDS entirely or restricted the availability of ISDS for disputes concerning the amount of compensation to be provided for expropriation.
+[17]

-Second Generation (1990-1997)
+SECOND GENERATION (1990-1997)

 Access to ISDS remained generally restricted to disputes concerning the amount of compensation for expropriation.
-Nevertheless, these BITs increasingly made reference to arbitration under the auspices of the International Centre for the Settlement of Investment Disputes (ICSID) in circumstances where both contracting parties were or became parties to the 1965 Convention on the Settlement of Investment Disputes between States and Nationals of Other States (the ICSID Convention).
+Nevertheless, these IIAs increasingly made reference to arbitration under the auspices of the International Centre for the Settlement of Investment Disputes (ICSID) in circumstances where both contracting parties were or became parties to the 1965 Convention on the Settlement of Investment Disputes between States and Nationals of Other States (the ICSID Convention).
 China acceded to the ICSID Convention in 1993.
-For example, the BIT between China and Australia provides that, in the event that both China and Australia become party to the ICSID Convention, a dispute may be submitted to ICSID for resolution, subject to any exclusions notified to ICSID by the relevant contracting party.
-[12]
+For example, the BIT between China and Australia provides that, if both China and Australia become party to the ICSID Convention, a dispute may be submitted to ICSID for resolution, subject to any exclusions notified to ICSID by the relevant contracting party.
+[18]